 2. Supports Immune Function‡

 Chaga is a naturally occurring biological response modifier, a substance that supports the body’s immune responses.
 Like other functional mushrooms, it contains potent beta-glucans.
-These polysaccharides are complex carbohydrates that support the immune system with anti-inflammatory and immune-balancing properties.
+These polysaccharides are complex carbohydrates that support the immune system with immune-balancing properties.

 Through immunomodulation, chaga promotes a healthy immune response when challenged by an infection but resists overreaction that contributes to autoimmune disease.
 In research with animals, a water extract of chaga administered daily had an immune-enhancing effect.‡